-We Have Helped Thousands of Clients Suffering From Shoulder Injuries END Their Pain and Recover From Debilitating Injuries For the Past 10 Years.
+We Have Helped Many Clients Suffering From Shoulder Injuries END Their Pain and Recover From Debilitating Injuries For the Past 10 Years.

 - Decreased Their Frozen Shoulder Pain Quickly and Significantly

 - Decreased the amount of Scar Tissue in the Shoulder (this is key!)

 - Increased the Range of Motion (ROM) in their Shoulder Joint (reduction of atrophy)

 - Decreased their Chance of Re-Injury due to Increased ROM and enhanced Blood Flow.

 - Decreased their Chance of Re-Injury by Learning About What Caused the Injury in the First Place.

 ...how did they do this?

 By taking a comprehensive approach to address all facets of Frozen Shoulder, including inflammation, scar tissue build-up, and limited Range of Motion.
 Most importantly, these successful individuals utilized treatments at home, on a daily basis.
 This is critical, because the more frequent your treatments are, the faster you can overcome a Frozen Shoulder.

 Many of these individuals also attended PT (PT) sessions once or twice a week, and the combination of consistent home treatments and PT resulted in a strong, successful outcome.